Banksia dentata

-Banksia dentata, commonly known as the tropical banksia, is a species of tree in the genus Banksia.
+Banksia dentata, commonly known as the tropical banksia, is a species of tree in the family Proteaceae.
 It occurs across northern Australia, southern New Guinea and the Aru Islands.
-Growing as a gnarled tree to 7 m high, it has large green leaves up to 22 cm long with dentate (toothed) margins.
-The cylindrical yellow inflorescences (flower spikes), up to 13 cm high, appear over the cooler months, attracting various species of honeyeaters, sunbirds, the sugar glider and a variety of insects.
+Growing as a gnarled tree to 7 m high, it has large green leaves up to 22 cm long with dentate margins.
+The cylindrical yellow inflorescences, up to 13 cm high, appear between November and May, attracting various species of honeyeaters, sunbirds, the sugar glider and a variety of insects.
 Flowers fall off the ageing spikes, which swell and develop follicles containing up to two viable seeds each.

 Banksia dentata is one of four Banksia species collected by Sir Joseph Banks in 1770, and one of the four species published in 1782 as part of Carolus Linnaeus the Younger's original description of Banksia.
 Within the genus, it is classified in the series Salicinae, a group of species from Australia's eastern states.
-Genetic studies show it is a basal member (early offshoot) within the group.
-Banksia dentata is found in tropical grassland known as savanna, associated with Pandanus and Melaleuca.
+Genetic studies show it is a basal member within the group.
+Banksia dentata is found in tropical grassland known as savanna, and associated with Pandanus and Melaleuca.
 It regenerates from bushfire by regrowing from its woody base, known as a lignotuber.